I don’t think I’ve ever talked on here about one of my favorite feelings in the world.

-Artists struggle for years to admit the crush they have on their passion, then to dedicate their time to it, and then to get to the point of feeling comfortable enough, or just reckless enough, to share it with others.
+Artists struggle for years to admit they have a crush on their passion.
+Then they struggle with dedicating their time to it.
+Then another struggle- getting to the point of feeling comfortable enough, or just reckless enough, to share it with others.

-I’m sharing this for the perfectionists and those who might end up in their deathbed, never having created a thing, for fear of it not being good enough.
+I’m sharing this for the perfectionists and those who might end up on their deathbed, never having created a thing, for fear of it not being good enough.